-I would suggest that you never be reluctant to discuss any symptoms of FTD with your doctors.
+I would suggest that you never be reluctant to discuss any symptoms of FTD with your doctor, neurologist or family doctor.
 Any time something new starts to happens, ask about it.
 Some of them may be things that are tolerable to people without a neurological disease, but they start to add up quickly when you have FTD.
 There are so many changes that we have to deal with, as one with FTD and as the caregiver.
 It makes no sense to not try to eliminate any that can be.